 Intellectual property: Research conducted within CAMTech is pre-competitive in nature.
 However, in the event that patentable technology is developed during the I/UCRC funding period, the IP is shared among members, royalty free.
 If one company wishes to be the sole funder of a particular project, spin-off projects with exclusive licensing agreements can be established.

 Pipeline for trained personnel: In addition to the clear benefits associated with pooling of combined expertise and skill sets toward the development of novel pest management methods, the center will serve as a source of trained personnel for industry.
-The NSF currently funds some 60 centers with approximately one-third of trainees gaining employment within member companies.
+The NSF currently funds more than 60 centers with approximately one-third of trainees gaining employment within member companies.

-An interdisciplinary research team of faculty members has been assembled at Iowa State University and the University of Kentucky.
+An interdisciplinary research team of faculty members has been assembled at Iowa State University, the University of Kentucky, and the University of Florida.
 The areas of expertise within the group range from physiology, biochemistry, toxicology, and virology, to molecular biology, pest management, and plant science.
 State of the art technologies such as next-generation sequencing, RNA interference, small RNA analysis, high throughput screening, functional genomics and proteomics are used by the team members.
 Faculty members at both sites have ready access to outstanding biotechnology and bioinformatics facilities (see ISU Service Facilities for Research in Biotechnology, UKy Core Facilities & Research Resources, and UKy Advanced Genetic Technologies Center).